Swordelf2/bar_widgets/notes.md

 # Ideas for later
+Rezed units added to autogroup?

+Alt-P to always center on cam even from overview

 Double tap to also cancel queued commands
 Last builder - set only when given an order